Stan Bisset: Rugby union career

 A second-rower, goal-kicker and captain, Bisset played with the Power House Rugby Club in Melbourne.
-During his tenure as first grade captain at Power House Bisset steered the side to two first grade premierships in 1935 and 1936, before earning Victorian selection the following year.
+During his tenure as first grade captain at Power House Bisset steered the side to their first Premiership in 1938, earning Victorian selection along with 6 other Power House players.
 Bisset played in the last Victorian XV to beat the Warratahs in a fixture at Manly Oval in 1937, and represented Victoria against the Springboks the same year.
 He was one of four Victorians who were selected for the ill-fated 1939 Wallaby tour of Great Britain that was captained by Vay Wilson.
 The team docked at Southampton on the day when England declared war and after a couple of weeks spent filling sandbags to start the war effort, the squad set sail for Australia having not played a game.
 Of the unlucky tourists, only Bill McLean, Keith Windon and Len Smith would return to footballing success after the war.